 Mediation Advantage Services is here to help.

-Polly A. Tatum is highly experienced in Massachusetts family law and can help you and your spouse create an alimony agreement that can be submitted to the court.
+Law Office of Polly Tatum is highly experienced in Massachusetts family law and can help you and your spouse create an alimony agreement that can be submitted to the court.

 Based in historic Worcester with a satellite office in Northboro, MA, our firm serves all cities and towns throughout Massachusetts and Worcester